lemocla/Which-way-is-up/documentation/features/features.md

    - ### **User stories**
      > - As a shopper, I want to read reviews so that I can have a better understanding of the quality of the artist work

- - ## **Saved items page**
+ - ## **Wishlist**

    The saved item page features all the artwork saved by the user and is only accessible once the user is signed in.
-The user will be able to remove items for their saved list or add the artwork to the shopping bag.
+The user will be able to remove items for their wishlist or add the artwork to their shopping bag.

    - ### **User stories**
      > - As a site user, I want to save artwork as my favourites so that I can buy it later or buy it again

  - ## **Add a collection page**

    The "Add a collection page" is only available to the site owner once logged-in and features a form to add a collection to the website.
 The shop owner will be able to add a title, an image and a description for a collection.

-Furthermore, the site owner can opt to display the collection on the website or not by selecting the status active / inactive.
+   Furthermore, the site owner can opt:
+   - to display the collection on the website or not by selecting the status active / inactive.
+   - to display the collection on the homepage (any other collection will be removed from the homepage upon adding the collection)

+   According the category selected, the portfolio will either be added to the dropdown menu under collection/commission or any other relevant categories if any others have been added.

    - ### **User stories**
      > - As the site owner, I want to add, edit and delete a collection so that I can keep my portfolio and work up-to-date
      > - As a site owner, I want to be able to edit most of the content of the website, so that I can keep my website up to date and engaging.

  - ## **Add an item page**

    The "Add an item page" is only available to the site owner once logged-in and features a form to add an artwork to shop and attach an artwork to a collection.
-The site owner will be able to add an image, a title, a description, size and pricing information.
+The site owner will be able to add an image, a title, a description, as well as stock, size and pricing information.
 Additional features allow the site owner to select related items, whether to display the artwork in the shop or not and whether to display the artwork on the site or not.

    - ### **User stories**
      > - As the site owner, I want to add, edit and delete individual artwork and items to that I can link them to collection and keep my shop up-to-date
      > - As a site owner I want to add related product so that I can encourage multi-buy.